ReadyTalk/gradle-readytalk-js/README.md

 parts of the Gradle build to bring up VMs or Docker containers or other testing infrastructure as necessary and clean them up once the `gruntIntegTest` task completes execution.

+## node wrapper script

+By default, the plugin also generates an executable nodew script as part of the nodeSetup task.
+This script will run commands in the context of the local node/npm install, and will regenerate them if needed.
+This script is intended for local developer convenience only, and should not be checked in as it relies on absolute paths.
+Set 'generateNodeWrapper=false' in gradle.properties to disable.